-A midmarket B2B SaaS brand appeared in 28 AI engine responses across two weekly waves, matching its direct competitor in both mention count and citation count, without earning a single position-1 recommendation.
-Then, in the third wave, it finally broke through on one engine, ending a 0-for-28 streak that had become the strongest structural pattern in our dataset.
-The competitor's position-1 dominance dropped from 100% to 88% across three waves, but it still holds the top spot in 14 of 16 responses.
+Netlify appeared in 28 AI engine responses across two weekly waves, matched its direct competitor Vercel in both mention count and citation count, and earned zero position-1 placements.
+Then, in Wave 3, ChatGPT placed Netlify first for "best platform for deploying web apps," breaking a streak that had become the strongest structural pattern in our 25-brand dataset.
+Vercel's position-1 dominance dropped from 100% to 88% across three waves, but it still holds the top spot in 14 of 16 engine responses.

 Visibility without authority is the most deceptive pattern in AI search.
-A brand can look healthy by mention count while capturing zero of the buyer attention that position 1 delivers.
+A brand can look healthy by mention count while capturing none of the buyer attention that position 1 delivers.

 These findings come from FogTrail's State of AI Citations study: 20 queries sent to 5 AI search engines (ChatGPT, Perplexity, Gemini, Grok, and Claude) via real-time API calls, tracking 25 B2B SaaS brands across 5 categories over three weekly waves.
 That is 300 engine-query pairs per wave, 900 total, simulating how actual buyers interact with these platforms.
 As of March 2026, the dataset reveals that being mentioned and being recommended first are fundamentally different outcomes, and most brands are measuring the wrong one.